vinaya-class/vinaya-class.github.io/src/16-arguments-3.md

 Complaining after one *has not* objected to the article being given to an individual, fulfils **Effort**.

-There is no offence to complain out of valid concerns (as in *Pc 13*, criticizing a community official), such as habitual favouritism, anger, delusion or fear, which means the transaction was invalid.
+There is no offense to complain out of valid concerns (as in *Pc 13*, criticizing a community official), such as habitual favouritism, anger, delusion or fear, which means the transaction was invalid.